kubos/kubos/docs/tutorials/first-mission-app.rst

 From this point on, we'll be testing on the target OBC, rather than locally.

-For this tutorial, we'll be querying the monitor service for the current amount of available memory.
+For this tutorial, we'll be querying the :doc:`monitor service <../services/monitor-service>` for the current amount of available memory.

+The monitor service is a unique hardware service which communicates with the OBC itself in order to obtain information about current processes running and the amount of memory both available and generally present on the system.
+It is unique because it is not tied to a particular hardware device and can, instead, be run on any supported OBC.
+Worth noting, the process of communicating with this service is the same as communicating with any other core or hardware service.

 We intend for this to be an ad-hoc action, so we'll be adding code to the on-command section of our program.